ArinTorney/cpp-tools-and-codes/tutorials/Libs_Tools.md

 **: License is open source, but does not allow distributing executable under a different license.<br>
 ***: License is not open source.<br>
 a: wxWidgets does not use native API on Linux.
 It uses either GTK, Qt or Motif.
 A port for Xorg is being developed, though, but is not actively developed.
 Also, wxWidgets has poor Wayland support.<br>
-b: Nana supports only Windows and X11.
+b: Nana supports only Windows and Xorg.
 It does not support Wayland and MacOS.<br>
 c: FreeGLUT does not support native Cocoa on MacOS and uses XQuartz.<br>
 d: MacOS has deprecated OpenGL (and last version it supports in 4.1) and removed OpenCL.<br>
 e: Vulkan is not supported on MacOS.<br>